 Many bunion feet eventually develop secondary problems such as painful calluses, flexible clawed toes, bunionettes and even knee or back pain, all due to the primary bunion deformity itself.
 Therefore, holding to the same principle, if the bunion deformity can be truly corrected, then these problems will be free from their cause and resolve automatically without additional surgeries.
-Following the Syndesmosis Procedure, we’ve regularly observed the disappearance of these secondary problems.
+Following Syndesmosis Bunion Surgery, we’ve regularly observed the disappearance of these secondary problems.

 To us, surgical success is a foot capable of returning to unrestricted activities and shoes without pain or recurrence.

 The very definition of ‘success’ is subjective, and it can also have different meanings to surgeons and patients.
 While surgeons may be satisfied by the straightness of the big toe, patients are also interested in the full-function recovery of their feet.

 In our opinion, if a patient still has pain after 6 weeks, the surgery was not so successful.
 If a patient is still not able to run or wear high heels after 6 months, the surgery was not so successful.
 If bunion recurs, even after 10 years, the surgery was not so successful.

 We believe the highest standard of success is usually told by patients themselves.
 That’s why our most powerful evidence is found in the compelling stories directly from our patients.

 Often bunion surgery outcome reports are focused on the angle measurements of the bones in isolation and not enough on the correlation between the foot’s functional results and their bone re-alignment.